altarr/wifioundyou/README.md

-Below is the updated README with the Creative Commons Attribution-NonCommercial (CC BY-NC) license added:

----

 # WiFi Location Comparator

 This Python script uses the [Wigle API](https://api.wigle.net/swagger) to retrieve the geographical coordinates of WiFi access points based on their SSIDs and then compares them to find common location matches.
 When matching coordinates are found (within a defined threshold), the script provides Google Maps links for the common locations.